Takshan/modani2x/README.md

 A simple script to run AN2X for protein and ligand bind scoring.
-Its a pre Alpha stage to test about publishing package so the package might be broken cause caution while using it.
+I